JeannotM/DynamicDifficulty/README.md

 - [ ] promoted/demoted message
 - [ ] Export to DB / File
 - [ ] Prepare removal?
+- [ ] Hunger Drain
-- [ ] selector support (@a, @p etc)
+- [ ] Mob armor spawn chance

 ## Extra thanks to:
 Noiverre - For testing the Papi functions (Because there were a few issues sometimes) Mithran - For submitting several idea's and informing me of a lot of issues CodedRed - For all the Minecraft plugin videos
-Len76 - For testing Dynamic Difficulty and giving some advice regarding performance
+Len76 - For testing Dynamic Difficulty, giving a few idea's and giving some advice regarding performance